Yeshiva Zichron Yaakov: General studies

 The typical student in the school took all the required Regents Examinations by the conclusion of four years of schooling: English, two courses in Mathematics, two Sciences (usually Biology and Chemistry), two History courses (World History and Geography and U.S. History and Government), and one foreign language.

 Alumni

-Most (if not all) Yeshiva Zichron Yaakov graduates continue their studies upon graduation at more advanced yeshivas and/or universities.
+Most (if not all) Yeshiva Zichron Yaakov graduates continued their studies upon graduation at more advanced yeshivas and/or universities.